amasalgadog/odin-recipes/README.md

-# odin-recipes
+# Odin Recipes

-Website of recipes for The Odin Project Foundations Course
+First project for The Odin Project Foundations Course consisting of building a basic HTML website for recipes.